 "The majority of this funding will go for more of the voluntary 'best management practices' that are a proven failure when it comes to keeping dissolved phosphorus out of the lake," Ferner added.
-"Buffer or filter strips, no-till ground preparation and liquid manure injection have been shown to do nothing to reduce excess nutrients and in some cases actually make it worse."
+"Buffer or filter strips, no-till ground preparation and liquid manure injection have been shown to do nothing to reduce excess nutrients and in some cases actually make it worse, yet this bill would spend millions more on the same things."

-"Instead of wasting money on these practices that are part of the problem, we should fund what the Clean Water Act already calls for: a pollution inventory to determine sources and amounts, developing a TMDL (total maximum daily load) to set limits for pollution and a watershed management plan.
-All this is being done right now in Chesapeake Bay.
-We know it works and it provides real accountability - something the CAFO operators want to avoid like the plague," Ferner added.
+"Instead of wasting money on practices that are part of the problem, we should fund what the Clean Water Act (CWA) already calls for: a pollution inventory to determine sources and amounts, developing a TMDL (total maximum daily load) to set limits for pollution and a watershed management plan.
+All this is being done right now in Chesapeake Bay, just last week shown to be the healthiest in 33 years.
+We know CWA works and it provides real accountability - something the CAFO operators want to avoid like the plague," Ferner added.